-The prepared statement of the GAO witness at the December 1, 2011, hearing states:
+The prepared statement of the GAO witness at a December 1, 2011, hearing before the Coast Guard and Maritime Transportation subcommittee of the House Transportation and Infrastructure Committee that focused primarily on icebreakers states:

 Another alternative option addressed by the Recapitalization report would be to fund new icebreakers through the NSF.
 However, the analysis of this option concluded that funding a new icebreaker through the existing NSF budget would have significant adverse impacts on NSF operations and that the capability needed for Coast Guard requirements would exceed that needed by the NSF.